Harvard Business School is wrong.

 Is that good enough?
 Is that “change-the-world-through-business” good enough?
 Or, is that “change-my-branding-but-don’t-touch-my-business” good enough?

 Why didn’t I get any substantive comment or discussion from Ben & Jerry’s about migrant child labor in their supply chain?
 Yes, it was in the New York Times, but it didn’t make much other news after that article was published.
-And, why would Ben & Jerry’s run the risk of making a bigger scene of things when that might affect their business interests
+And, why would Ben & Jerry’s run the risk of making a bigger scene of things when that might affect their business interests?

 Sure, Ben & Jerry’s is doing and has done a lot of good.
 But, when the rubber hit the road, and they had the option to act with integrity and complete accountability, they decided to protect their brand.

-It’s not that companies (these last couple of examples, anyways) aren’t making an effort to change and improve circumstances.
+It’s not that companies (these last couple of examples, anyway) aren’t making an effort to change and improve circumstances.
 It’s that even the seemingly best examples of our most “sustainable” or “responsible” companies aren’t selective about the moments they choose to be a “force for good” (the B Corporation community’s tagline).

 I’m fearful these companies will discuss sustainability or social impact only if that discussion fits comfortably with their interests and brand reputation.